baehyunsol/MDxt/reference.md

 `[[char = copy]]` is rendered to `&copy;`, which is [[char = copy]].

-To see the complete list of available characters, visit [here](MDxt-Character-Reference.html).
+To see the list of available characters, visit [here](MDxt-Character-Reference.html).

 ### Icons